-The pandemic may have even helped business.
+The pandemic may have even helped businesses.
 Customers are “more open than before” to having treatments done in the comfort of their homes.

-Many also avoid visiting spas, she adds, to minimise the risk of catching Covid-19.
+Many also avoid visiting spas, she adds, to minimize the risk of catching Covid-19.

 She hopes to see more in the industry pivot to offering mobile services.

 “I feel our industry is lacking in the integration of tech.
-We hope to lead the way for more companies to digitalise their business and come up with more ethical practices.”
+We hope to lead the way for more companies to digitalize their business and come up with more ethical practices.”